Measles Madness: An inevitable outbreak and what we can learn from it

 They have a variety of reasons for their beliefs.
 Most common is the fear of being responsible for hurting their child with the vaccines or causing autism.
 Some are suspicious of vaccine manufacturers, the government, and doctors being in cahoots and profiting off something that is harmful to kids.
 They assume there is a raging debate even in the medical community and often even ask if I vaccinate my kids (there’s not and of course I do).

 I can talk about how vaccines have been proven not to cause autism or how there is a far greater risk of severe side effects from amoxicillin than a vaccine, but that doesn’t work.
 This isn’t a scientific debate, but an emotional one.
-Hearing about a friend of a friend who immediately became autistic after getting vaccines leaves a far bigger emotional impression than any cold hard data I could recite.
+Hearing about a friend of a friend whose child immediately became autistic after getting vaccines leaves a far bigger emotional impression than any cold hard data I could recite.

 When science and expertise have lost much of their currency, what can we do?
 How do we change their minds?
 Well, like most pediatricians I try to listen to them, be respectful, and develop some trust so that they’ll be more comfortable with vaccines in the future.
 But perhaps this outbreak can help as well.
 None of my patients or parents has ever seen measles, so it’s been theoretical and less scary.
 Now they’re seeing it in their neighborhoods, churches, and schools.
 It’s become a story, and our brains are wired to connect with stories.
-It’s leaving quite an impression in my community and now even across the country.
+It’s left quite an impression in my community and now even across the country.
 This is a good thing!
 It’s created emotion - whether that’s anger or fear – and emotion can change beliefs.

 Since stories are so powerful I’ll close with one more.
 “Suzy” is an impossibly cute young patient in my practice who was born with an immune system that doesn’t work quite right.
 Suzy’s body doesn’t make much of the immunoglobulin that she needs to fight off diseases, so she has to go to the hospital every few weeks to get some immunoglobulin injected into her body.
 Suzy is also not able to get the measles vaccine because her body can’t create a response to it, and she would likely be hospitalized if she got the measles.
-Last week Suzy was in a store where there was a measles exposure.
+During the outbreak Suzy was in a store where there was a measles exposure.
 She left ten minutes before the infected person arrived.
 These are scary times for Suzy and her family as a completely preventable disease spreads through her community.

 For the moment, let’s all just forget the pro- and anti-vaccine facebook hype.
 We finally have something real to focus on.
 This outbreak is happening, it’s clear why it’s happening, and it’s clear that we’re on track for more outbreaks in the future.
 Let’s learn from it and work towards decisions that keep Suzy and all of our kids safe.